Alien-oyi/module2/README.md

 Finished footer class,did a lot of adjustion,still a lot of space on the right part, Use the aside class from last module,changed some content.

-changed portfolio image to flex,trying to be more global.
+changed portfolio image to flex we just learn,add box-shadow looks nice.